Mihir-Null/neural_geodesic_flows/README.md

 ```
 If you have a JAX compatible GPU it is much recommended to install the GPU version of JAX instead.
 The code will run significantly faster.
 See [the official installation guide](https://docs.jax.dev/en/latest/installation.html).

+### On NixOS
+If you are on NixOS and have the proprietary nvidia driver installed you can add the dev shell `pyngf` from the flake in [my NixOS configuration](https://github.com/julianbuerge/.mynixos) to your flake outputs.
+Then clone the this repository and enter the shell.
+Beware that the shell creates a virtual environment that persists after leaving the shell.
+This is to avoid building the JAX-cuda-plugin nix-package from source.

 ### Running a minimal example

 `python3 -m applications.minimal_example` will train, save and visualize a NGF model.
 By way of a quick example it is set up to train on a small two sphere dataset with few epochs (so don't expect great performance).
 If you want to make this model good, increase the dataset size (the file contains 16384 samples), adjust the batch size and the amount of epochs.
 Once you've explored this a bit you might want to do training and inference separately, or craft your own experiments altogether.
 You can do so using the modules `applications/general_training.py` and `applications/general_inference.py`, see [Training your own model](#training-your-own-model) below.
 Some more details on this model: